deepsense-ai/genai_crash_course_google_adk/cloudshell/README.md

 uv run adk web --reload_agents --allow_origins="*"
 ```

 This starts a local web server and opens the ADK web UI in your browser.
 The `--reload_agents` flag makes sure that any changes you make to your agent's code are automatically picked up by the server.
-You can now chat with your agent.
-Make sure you choose `agent`
+You can now chat with your agent. **Make sure you choose `myagent`**  in top left part of the GUI (`Select an app`).

 ## Adding tools to your agent